 FORBIDDEN CITY + TEMPLE OF HEAVEN

 Heading home to Hawaii from Manila, we had another 10-hour layover in Beijing, China.
-We booked with the same tour company as mention before, Beijing Layover Tour, and got picked up at the same time with the same tour guide, Herbie.
+We booked with the same tour company as mentioned before, Beijing Layover Tour, and got picked up at the same time with the same tour guide, Herbie.
 This time, we had a different itinerary for the day and focused more in the city of Beijing.
 Although, we wanted to go back to the Great Wall just to do the toboggan ride again!

 Straight from the airport, we headed to the Forbidden City also known as the Palace Museum.
 Consisting of 980 buildings over the expanse of 160 acres, The Palace Museum is a world heritage site and the most visited art museum in the world.
 We spent a couple of hours exploring this place.
 There were many older people playing cards around the area as it’s free for them to enter.
 It has become a sort of hang-out place since it’s quite breezy throughout the area.